HadeelAwaji/satellite-ai-vision/README.md

 Note: Object detection accuracy depends on image type and model.
 Fine-tuning on satellite imagery can significantly improve detection of small objects like plants and buildings.

 ---
-*Built with ❤️ using Python, Gradio, and open-source AI models.*
+*Built by Hadeel Awaji — Python · Gradio · open-source AI*